Upper and lower estimates for integer complexity: Introduction

 A portion of interesting questions arises if we do not aim to find the worst number in terms of the complexity/logarithm ratio but rather intent to understand the $``$typical$"$ behaviour of this ratio.
 In this regard, a classical approach (see e.g. \cite[Sec.
 4]{Ar}) of averaging binary digits gives for almost all $n$ (i.e. for all numbers $n\in\mathbb N$ but a set of zero density),

 Roughly speaking, this inequality follows from the fact that the number $k(n)$ of $1$'s in the binary representation of $n$ is in average close to $n/2$, whence it remains to observe that $\|n\|\leq 2\log_2 n+k(n)\log_2 n$.
 As reported in \cite{G1}, J. Isbell, using base $24$, improved this bound to $265/(24\log 24)\approx 3.474$.
-In \cite{S}, this result was in turn refined to $3.66/\log 3\approx 3.331$.
-After that, with the help of powerful calculations in bases $2^9 3^8$ and $2^{11}3^9$, new bounds were obtained in \cite{AL} and \cite{IBCOOP}, so that the best bound up to date is
+After that, with the help of powerful calculations in bases $2^9 3^8$, $2^{11}3^9$, {and $2^{15}3^{14}5$} new bounds were obtained in \cite{AL}, {\cite{CEHMPSSV}, and \cite{Am}}, so that the best bound up to date is

+{It is worth noting that based on the ideas from \cite{S}, a better upper bound $\approx 3.204$ for almost all numbers in the sense of logarithmic density was obtained in \cite{Sh} and eventually refined to $\approx 3.16$ in \cite{Am}.}

 In this paper, invoking the exponential sum technique, we show that estimate \eqref{avg} holds for all numbers $n$ up to an error term that vanishes as $n$ tends to infinity.
 Namely, we prove \begin{theorem} For any positive integer $n\geq 3$,